raguig/ai-paper-notes/Attention in Transformers.md

 ### 1. Word Embedding

-Word Embedding converts words (tokens) into vectors — series of numbers representing their meanings and relationships.
+Word Embedding converts words (tokens) into vectors (series of numbers representing their meanings and relationships).

 For example, the words **"boy"** and **"girl"** are mapped to vectors that reflect their semantic similarity.
 Vectors that are close in space imply related or similar meanings.